mjdescy/TodoTxtMac/README.md

 # Credits/Thanks

-Thanks to Gina Tripani who created the [Todo.txt][] format and the community of developers who created the command line tools and iOS/Android apps.
+Thanks to Gina Trapani who created the [Todo.txt][] format and the community of developers who created the command line tools and iOS/Android apps.

 Thanks to Ben Hughes whose Windows application [todotxt.net][] formed the basis of this application's design and feature set.
 Todotxt.net is a fantastic program and did not have an analog on the Mac.
 After starting my application, I contributed some patches to todotxt.net and am happy to be a contributor on such a great project.

 Thanks to Josh Wright <@BendyTree> for his [RegExCategories][] library.

-Thanks to kuba for the image used as the icon.
-Image Credit: [OK Icon][] from [Vector.me][] (by kuba).
+Thanks to Sam Daitzman <@sdaitzman> for the application icon.

 Thanks to Andy Matuschak and the other contributors for the [Sparkle framework].